Skip to main content

 Add an MCP Server

 Navigate to Control Hub > Integrations and scroll down to MCP Servers.
-Click Add Server.
+Click Add Server (admins only).

 2